Tudor-Gavriliuc/tum-web-lab2/README.md

 ## Project Overview
 Create a web page for your/friends/relatives business (example: car-rent, cookies-shop, crypto-scam)

+## Features

+- Navigation Bar – Smooth access to sections.

+- Hero Section – Engaging welcome with a CTA.

+- About Us – Company history and mission.

+- Product Gallery – Showcase of door designs.

+- Materials Used – Information on premium materials.

+- Contact Section – Easy-to-find details.

 ## Technologies Used
 - **HTML5** for page structure